syncfusion-content/javascript-docs/js/Calculate/Custom-Functions.md

 ### Step 1-Writing the Method

 To calculate custom formula function, writing a method is required.
-Any kind of convention with respect to passing arguments can be used and within the implementation code.
-Thus, arguments can be a single entry like A1 or 153 or it can be more complex like A1:C15.
+Any kind of convention with respect to passing arguments can be used within the implementation code.
+Thus, arguments can be a single entry like `A1` or 153 or it can be more complex like `A1:C15`.
 The computed value will be returned as a string.
 The arguments can be enhanced with standard items like cell references, numbers, other formulas, etc., using the parsing tools of `CalcEngine` to minimize the amount of code that is required to be written.